opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param mask: Output mask image that has the type  ``CV_8UC1``  and the same size as  ``mhi`` .
 Its non-zero elements mark pixels where the motion gradient data is correct.

     :param orientation: Output motion gradient orientation image that has the same type and the same size as  ``mhi`` .
-Each pixel of the image is a motion orientation in degrees, from 0 to 360.??
+Each pixel of the image is a motion orientation, from 0 to 360 degrees.

     :param delta1, delta2: Minimum and maximum allowed difference between  ``mhi``  values within a pixel neighorhood.
 That is, the function finds the minimum ( :math:`m(x,y)` ) and maximum ( :math:`M(x,y)` )  ``mhi``  values over  :math:`3 \times 3`  neighborhood of each pixel and marks the motion orientation at  :math:`(x, y)`  as valid only if